(Last Updated on : 21/10/2013)

-Kriya Yoga had been practiced in India since times unknown and is still practiced for spiritual growth.
-The earliest reference of Kriya Yoga can be traced back to Patanjali`s Yoga Sutras.
-In Sadhana Pada
+Kriya yoga is practiced in India since times unknown and is still a popular means of spiritual growth.
+The earliest reference of Kriya yoga can be traced back to Patanjali Yoga Sutra

-Concept of Kriya Yoga: Kriya simply means `to work.` The basic tenet of Kriya Yoga lies in its technique of controlling the life force.
-By practicing it, the Yogi is able to overcome all the hindrances of life and become able to unite with the divine lord.
-Kriya Yoga starts with Pranayama
+Kriya simply means "to work".
+The basic tenet of Kriya yoga lies in its technique of controlling the life force.
+By practicing it, the practitioner becomes able to overcome all the hindrances of life and to unite with the divine lord.
+Kriya yoga starts with Pranayama

-Science of Kriya Yoga: Kriya Yoga is the union or Yoga with the Infinite through a certain action or rite.
-It is the science of decarbonizing the body whilst recharging it with oxygen through some simple breathing techniques.
-Ideally therefore Kriya Yoga is the psychophysical method by which human blood is decarbonized and recharged with oxygen.
+Kriya yoga is the union of yoga with the infinite through a certain action or rite.
+It is the science of decarbonising the body whilst recharging it with oxygen through some simple breathing techniques.
+Ideally therefore Kriya yoga is the psychophysical method by which human blood is decarbonised and recharged with oxygen.
 The extra oxygen is then transmuted into life current to rejuvenate the brain and the spinal centres.
 The decay of body tissue is prevented by stopping the accumulation of the venous blood.
 The advanced Yogis can draw pure energy by transmuting their cells.

-Technique of Kriya Yoga: the techniques of Kriya Yoga have been designed on the movement of the sun with its planets and satellites.
+The techniques of Kriya yoga have been designed on the movement of the sun with its planets and satellites.
 According to Hinduism